American ermine

-The American ermine or American stoat (Mustela richardsonii) is a species of mustelid native to most of North America.
-The specific epithet refers to Arctic explorer and naturalist John Richardson.
+The American ermine or American stoat (Mustela richardsonii) is a member of the family Mustelidae and of the genus mustelid.
+Previously thought of as conspecific with the stoat (M. erminea), they have a body plan typical of weasels and are native to most of North America.
+There are currently 13 recognized subspecies.
+American ermines are small carnivorous mammals that live in a variety of terrestrial habitats, such as forests and wetlands.

 Description

 The American ermine has a body plan typical of weasels.
 It has short legs, a long body and neck, and a small triangular head with short round ears.
 It has a brown dorsum with a white venter (except during winter when the coat is fully white) and a short, black-tipped tail.
+The black coloring of the tail may serve to distract predators and divert attacks away from the body, which blends in more with its surroundings.
+American ermines are sexually dimorphic and males are 30% larger than females.

 Taxonomy

-It was long considered conspecific with the stoat (M. erminea), but a 2021 study found it to be a distinct species, forming distinct genetic clades from erminea.
+The specific epithet, richardsonii, refers to Arctic explorer and naturalist Sir John Richardson.
+The American ermine was long considered conspecific with the stoat (M. erminea), but a 2021 study found it to be a distinct species, forming distinct genetic clades from erminea.
 The finding has been accepted by the American Society of Mammalogists.
 The Haida ermine (M. haidarum) is thought to be a hybrid species originating from ancient hybridization between M. erminea and M. richardsonii.

 Distribution

 The species is found throughout most of North America aside from most of Alaska (although it is found on some islands in southeastern Alaska), eastern Yukon, most of Arctic Canada, and Greenland, where it is replaced by M. erminea.
 It reaches the northern extent of its range in Ellesmere Island and a portion of eastern mainland Nunavut and ranges from here to cover almost all of western North America south to northern New Mexico, and eastern North America south to northern Virginia.
 It is absent from most of the Southeastern United States and the Great Plains.